-Panasonic G85 versus Sony A6500
+Panasonic G85 vs Sony A6500

-The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in September 2016 and October 2016.
+The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in September 2016 and October 2016.
 Both the G85 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G85) and an APS-C (A6500) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G85 vs Sony A6500

 The side-by-side display below illustrates the physical size and weight of the Panasonic G85 and the Sony A6500.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (29 percent) than the Panasonic G85.
 Moreover, the A6500 is markedly lighter (10 percent) than the G85.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.